apolloclark/diamonds/README.md

 ```Shell
 git clone https://github.com/apolloclark/diamonds
 ```
-- choose which version of Kali you want (cli vs. gui)
+- choose which version of Kali you want (Command Line / cli vs. Desktop / gui)
 - choose which meta-package you want
 - rename "aws-config-example.yml" to "aws-config.yml"
 - update the "aws-config.yml" with your AWS credentials and settings
-- on the console, cd into the folder, ex:
+- cd into the folder server-type you want, ex:
 ```Shell
 cd ./vagrant-kali/gui/kali-linux-web
 ```